 Business owners are struggling to make their rent payments, as are cut or reduced employees.
 Which means their landlords will struggle to make their mortgage payments.

 But this isn’t 2008.
 The underlying fundamentals of the economy were strong leading up to the pandemic, with unemployment nearing record lows and corporate profits pushing record highs.
 Banks have more liquidity than they did in 2008.
 Americans hold less relative household debt: 96% of gross domestic product, compared to 134% in 2008.

 Still, havoc in a few sectors of the economy inevitably spill over into others.
 If one group of businesses and employees suffers, they stop spending and investing in other areas too.

 Ultimately the recession risk comes down to how long the pandemic wave takes to crest and crash.
 If it passes within a few months, the economy should bounce back quickly.
-It drags onward through the summer and into the fall, expect considerably more economic damage, spreading beyond the travel, hospitality, and entertainment sectors.
+It drags onward through the summer and into the fall, expect considerably more economic damage.

 Actionable Advice: Tighten your personal spending to boost your savings rate.
 In times of economic crisis, you want more cash on hand.
 That cash serves two purposes: first, it pads your emergency fund to protect against shocks like job loss.
 Second, it positions you to buy assets at a discount, in the midst of panic selling and distressed sales.

 As more sellers and prospective homebuyers feel the pinch of the epidemic, savvy investors should look for opportunities to find good deals on investment properties.

 In the short term, home prices will likely dip nationwide, both in the initial public health crisis and the ensuing economic crisis.
 Already, far more buyers have pulled out of the market than sellers, tilting the balance of supply and demand.
 With fewer buyers and not a few urgent sellers, expect downward pressure on prices.